 Skip to main content

-The parameter files contain initial estimates of the parameters to be used during the fitting process.
-These files are provided to ChemEx using the -p or --parameters option.
+Parameter files contain initial estimates for the parameters used in the fitting process.
+These files are specified in ChemEx using the -p or --parameters option:

 chemex fit [...] -p <parameter_file> [...]

-• The parameter values under the section [GLOBAL] apply to all residues.
+• The [GLOBAL] section applies parameters universally to all residues.

-• Residue-specific parameters are specified under sections named after the parameter name, such as [CS_A].
-Multiple parameter files can be provided if necessary.
+• Residue-specific parameters are defined in sections named after each parameter, such as [CS_A].
+Multiple parameter files can be provided if needed.

 warning